 Medium size, all-white plumage.
 The bill is black with yellow bare skin in front of the eyes.
 The legs are black with yellow feet.
 Generally, alone at the edges of ponds and lakes where it stalks fish.
 Never away from water.
 It is similar to the Cattle Egret, and an immature Little Blue Heron.

 35. Cattle Egret

 Medium size and an all-white plumage.
 The bill and legs are normally yellow but can turn yellow-reddish during the breeding season.
 The creamy patches on the back, cap, and breast are more intense in breeding birds.
-Forages at the edges of wetlands but more often found away from water.
+It may forage at the edges of wetlands, but is more often found away from water.
 Similar to Snowy Egret.

 36. Blue-winged Teal

 The male has a blackish head, black bill, and a white crescent in front of the eye.
 The body is brown with black spots.
 The female is patterned with brown and black spots and streaks.
 Both sexes have a large blue wing panel.
 Forages by dabbling or tipping its tail up to reach invertebrates in shallow wetlands.

 The male has an unmistakable black and white hood.
 The breast is white with black stripes.
 The female is brown with a bushy crest.
 Both sexes have orange eyes and a thin bill.
 It dives underwater for fish and invertebrates.
 Generally in pairs or small flocks in ponds and lakes.

 38. Green-winged Teal